Escape of a Sticky Particle

 For this reason, an accurate modeling of the diffusive dynamics in the presence of an adsorbing boundary is a challenging problem.
 We solve it by applying our result for the escape time from an adsorbing slab where we set $H=\epsilon$.
 In other words, as any smooth boundary is locally flat, the escape time from a thin layer of width $\epsilon$ can be accurately approximated by the escape time from a slab of the same width.
 We can thus account for multiple adsorption events by drawing random times according to the distribution in Eq. (\ref{eq:1D_PDF_inversion}), with $H=\epsilon$.
-In the SM we exploit insight from the renewal approach to show how this can be done efficiently via a simpler algorithm that is approximate yet highly accurate \cite{SM}.
+In Appendix \ref{S4} we exploit insight from the renewal approach to show how this can be done efficiently via a simpler algorithm that is approximate yet highly accurate.
 This opens the door for accurate simulations of diffusion with adsorbing boundaries in general domains and arbitrary smoothly varying adsorption-desorption rates.

 \textit{Outlook.}---When coming to solve the escape problem for a sticky particle, researchers have so far resorted to simplifying assumptions \cite{holcman2006modeling,taflia2007dwell,licata2009first,borberg2019light}.
 Here, we tackled this problem rigorously, providing a general framework, and demonstrating its applicability using the paradigmatic problem of escape from a sticky slab domain.

-From an analytical perspective, this is clearly just the tip of the iceberg.
-In the SM, we solve a related problem of escape from a sticky spherical shell \cite{SM}, and other cases of interest will be analyzed elsewhere.
+The importance of studying this fundamental example reveals itself in the ease in which we can translate its solution to general insights on the effect of stickiness.
+For example, dividing the mean escape time in Eq. (\ref{eq:mean}) by the mean diffusion time $\langle \mathcal{T}_d \rangle$ we observe that

+where $\xi=(H+z_0)/2$ is an effective length scale and $K$ is the adsorption-desorption equilibrium constant.
+Equation (\ref{eq:mean_universal}) which describes the ratio between the mean escape time with and without stickiness generalizes to higher dimensions and other geometries.

+In Appendix \ref{S6}, we solve the two-dimensional (escape from a sticky annulus) and three-dimensional (escape from a sticky spherical shell) versions of the problem illustrated in Fig. \ref{fig:scheme_1D}.
+In both cases we find that the mean escape time follows the form in Eq. (\ref{eq:mean_universal}), with an effective length scale $\xi$ determined by the geometry.
+From an analytical perspective, this is clearly just the tip of the iceberg: detailed analysis of other cases of interest is done elsewhere \cite{InPreparation}, and we show that the second term in Eq. (\ref{eq:mean_universal}) generalizes to $\sum_{n} K_n/\xi_n$ which accounts for the presence of multiple sticky surfaces.
+We conclude that this relation for the mean escape time of a sticky particle is rather general.

 Our analysis revealed that adsorption and desorption rates, which may be very hard to measure directly, can instead be inferred from the mean and variance of the escape time.
 This opens the door for the design of experimental setups for this purpose.
 For example, in a spin-off on fluorescence recovery after photobleaching, one can imagine fluorescent particles in a virtual slab, where a strong laser photobleaches fluorescence above height $H$.
 The normalized signal from the remaining particles amounts to the survival probability and can thus be used to extract the mean and variance of the escape time.
 Similarly, one can think of nuclear magnetic resonance experiments, in which a surface at height $H$ causes strong relaxation that kills the transverse magnetization of the nuclei.
 These and other methods, e.g., single-particle tracking, can now be coupled with the results reported herein to offer new and promising ways for probing molecular interactions.